avantrec/soco-cli/README.md

     The command syntax is the same as using 'sonos' from the command line.
     If a speaker been set, the speaker name is omitted from the command.

+    Use the TAB key for autocompletion of shell commands and SoCo-CLI actions.

 Enter 'speaker action [args]' (0 to exit) [] >
 ```

 ### Shell History and Auto-Completion

-Commands in the shell history can be scrolled through by using the up/down arrows, and commands can be edited using the left/right arrows.
+Commands in the shell history can be scrolled through by using the up/down arrows, and commands can be edited using the left/right arrows to position the cursor.
 Shell commands can be auto-completed using the TAB key.

 ## Cached Discovery